jvfe/paper_wdt_panglao/manuscript.md

 ![
 The distribution of the number of statements for matched gene items, divided by species.
 ](images/gene_violin.png){#fig:gene_violin}

-## Improving Wikidata

-As described in the methods session, we added species-specific terms to Wikidata for cell types of _Homo sapiens_ and _Mus musculus_ described in the PanglaoDB database.
-The use of species-specific cell-types is necessary because genes in Wikidata are also species-specific, connected to taxon by the "[found in taxon](http://www.wikidata.org/entity/P703)"

-### Adding a new property
-### Adding missing items
-- TBD

-### Improving interoperability
-- TBD

 ## Wikidata reconciliation - final look